TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.4.md

 ---

-We must work the works of him that sent me, while it is day: the night cometh, when no man can work.
+I must work the works of him who sent me, while it is day.
+The night is coming, when no one can work.